 Rinse the pork belly and pat it dry.
 The average side of pork is around three pounds, but for this post you'll have to deal with my mondo-sized cuts and so yours probably won't look the same.
 This is 9 lbs after I trimmed some fat off.
 Dang.

 ...then add the rest of the ingredients and mix well.

 Rub (all) the mixture into the meat and store it in a large plastic bag in the refrigerator for 7 days, turning it once a day and rubbing the mixture in.
 On day 7 check for stiffness in the meat.
 It should be somewhat stiff all over.
 If necessary, add more salt and leave it another day.

 Once it's ready, preheat the oven to 200° and rinse the meat well.
-Brush liquid smoke on both sides of the meat.
+Brush a tiny bit of liquid smoke on both sides of the meat.
 Place it on a rack inside a shallow pan or baking sheet (to catch the juices) with the fat side up.
 Roast for 2 - 2 1/2 hours or until the internal temperature reaches 150°.

 Slice a piece off and fry it.
 At this point you're just testing to see if more liquid smoke should be added* (to your liking).
 If all is good, square up the meat to make slicing easier.
 Save the excess for a big pot of beans, split pea soup, Southern-style collard greens, etc. The bacon will last about a week in the refrigerator, 3 months in the freezer.
 Enjoy!!!

 These perfect slices are the result of a commercial slicer I found on ebay.com.
 Yep.
 More cheatin' goin' on.

 *Be careful here.
 Adding too much smoke gives the side a saltiness that could overpower the bacon.